sudosoph/docs/content/topic-guides/advanced config/sample-varnish-snippets/_index.md

 Advanced configuration is done via the Varnish Control Language file `default.vcl`.
 You can access this file by going to Repository under the Configuration menu in the left nav of Aperture and then clicking on the Varnish file.

-To help you get started, we've written some VCL snippets for you to review.
+To help you get started, we've written some VCL snippets that cover some basic aspects of functionality for you to review.

 #### Cache Static Content